The Restaurant’s Guide to Halloween: Ideas, Promotions & Themes

 As holidays go, Halloween isn’t typically seen as a marquee event for restaurant promotions.
-Nightclubs have long known how to bring in crowds, but few restaurants traditionally join the festivities.
+Nightclubs have long known how to bring in crowds, but few restaurants traditionally join in the Halloween spirit.

 For smart, creative dining operators, Halloween is a chance to stand apart from the crowd—and to cash in on one of the biggest spending nights of the year.
-According to the National Retail Federation, Americans will spend $8.8 billion on Halloween in 2019, making it bigger than the Super Bowl or the Fourth of July.
+According to Capital One, consumers spent over $10.6 billion on Halloween in 2022, surpassing even pre-pandemic numbers.

 On Halloween, people want to go out, see something new, and most of all, have fun.
 With a little bit of ingenuity, planning, and marketing, your restaurant could put on a great event that fills seats and even collects revenue before the actual party.